 The City's priority needs can be delineated into the 2 categories: (1) supports for low-income families and (2) community revitalization activities.
-The City is undertaking nine activities to address identified priority needs in the 5-yr consolidated plan.
+The City will undertake the following 9 activities to address identified priority needs in the 5-yr consolidated plan.

-- 1) Distressed and dilapidated housing: The City is addressing distressed owner-occupied housing to keep people in decent, safe, and affordable housing, especially low-income and elderly homeowners who are at high-risk for being displaced. - 2) Poor street conditions: Public infrastructure, especially the condition of roads in LMI target neighborhoods, are a significant need and high priority. - 3) Lack of amenities and attractive neighborhood appeal.
+- 1) Distressed and dilapidated housing: The City will rehab owner-occupied housing to address distressed and dilapidated housing.
+This activity will keep people in decent, safe, and affordable housing, especially low-income and elderly homeowners who are at high-risk for being displaced. - 2) Poor street conditions: Public infrastructure, especially the condition of roads in LMI target neighborhoods, are a significant need and high priority. - 3) Lack of amenities and attractive neighborhood appeal.
 The City has identified the neighborhood of Oakland as its priority LMI area for this ConPlan.
-Funds are being targeted in LMI neighborhoods to help address lack of amenities such as green space and improve visual appeal through neighborhood beautification. - 4) Lack of qualified work force.
+Funds will be targeted to help address lack of amenities such as green space and create strong visual appeal through neighborhood beautification. - 4) Lack of qualified work force.
 The City's strategy is to address issues of generational poverty and strengthen the economic core of the community.
 This strategy connects public/private resources with partner efforts to improve the local economy.
-Through the 5-yr ConPlan the City is working specifically on efforts of workforce development to prepare those without employment, those who are underemployed or those not currently in the labor force to be prepared to fill the jobs available in the community. - 5) Lack of youth activities.
+Through the 5-yr ConPlan the City will work specifically on efforts of workforce development to prepare those without employment, those who are underemployed or those not currently in the labor force to be prepared to fill the jobs available in the community. - 5) Lack of youth activities.
 The City will continue activities to provide a safe haven for youth in the City.
-Through its partnership with CBI, the City continues its work to meet the activity needs of LMI youth. - 6) Insufficient social services including mental health and substance use disorder treatment.
-The City leverages established partnerships and actively supports efforts to strengthen social services in the community. - 7) Addressing needs of homeless households.
+Through its partnership with CBI, the City will be able to continue its work to meet the activity needs of LMI youth. - 6) Insufficient social services including mental health and substance use disorder treatment.
+The City will continue to leverage established partnerships and actively support efforts to strengthen social services in the community. - 7) Addressing needs of homeless households.
 The City's homelessness strategy was developed in cooperation with BCHHC.
 The City has an appointed member on the Board and serves to cooperate with the balance of the county to support persons experiencing homelessness.
 The strategic priorities of BCHHC include advocating for individuals and families experiencing or facing homelessness; ensuring there is an adequate system of care for those experiencing homelessness; and supporting projects that enhance and improve the continuum of care for those experiencing homelessness in the community.
-The Coalition serves as the primary vehicle for public and private entities serving the unhoused to work cooperatively to prevent homelessness, serve persons through a shelter system who are experiencing homelessness and responsibly rehouse persons into permanent, stable housing as quickly as possible. - 8) Ensuring there is appropriate housing for LMI households: The City has significant numbers of affordable housing rental units in the community.
-The City continues to draw on its affordable housing partners such as BMHA, BCHHC and NHS to ensure LMI renter households have decent, safe and sanitary housing options.
-In addition, the City continues to offer down payment assistance for LMI homeowners and work through key partners to provide LMI homeowner repairs and rehabilitation.
+The Coalition serves as the primary vehicle for public and private entities serving the homeless to work cooperatively to prevent homelessness, serve persons through a shelter system who are experiencing homelessness and responsibly rehouse persons into permanent, stable housing as quickly as possible. - 8) Ensuring there is appropriate housing for LMI households: The City has significant numbers of affordable housing rental units in the community.
+The City will continue to draw on its affordable housing partners such as BMHA, BCHHC and NHS to ensure LMI renter households have decent, safe and sanitary housing options.
+In addition, the City will continue to offer down payment assistance for LMI homeowners and work through key partners to provide LMI homeowner repairs and rehabilitation.

 9) Fair housing activities: Fair housing continues to be a priority for the City, specifically education and responses to fair housing complaints.
-The activities will be addressed through the partnership with HOME and Legal Aid.
+The activities will be addressed through the partnership with HOME.